openstax/corgi/docs/intro/overview.rst

 the output format specified.
 Upon completion, the job status will be updated with a completed status and a link for the user to download the specified output.

+Currently the COPS swarm lives on our AWS EC2, where the pdf pipeline is.
+EC2 cops service really only pertains to the PDF pipeline

+EC2 VM where COPS is running AWS EC2 VM bastion2 port 22 EC2 has bastion permission only.

+Network Bastion2 to AWS EC2
+with Identity file on your local machine cops.permission

 .. blockdiag::

     blockdiag workflow {